 Looking at the map of Strathcona Provincial Park on Vancouver Island, British Columbia, you will notice an odd shape jutting out on the eastern side, this is Forbidden Plateau, The Forbidden Plateau Trail is easily hiked, incredibly beautiful and an awe inspiriting alpine plateau of open meadows and lush forest studded with lakes and ponds surrounded by high mountains.
 The area’s name creates curiosity in visitors and locals alike.
 Read More….

 The Leiner River Bouldering Trail wanders along a scenic stretch of the Leiner River, Its a beautiful little river just outside of Tahsis on the west coast of Vancouver Island.
 Rock climbers like to practice their skills on the numerous, house-sized boulders that litter the slopes of the narrow valley.
 You climb under and over these boulders as you move along the trail.
 Read More….

 Leiner River Estuary Trail

-There are a parking lot and restroom at the trailhead.
+There are a parking lot and a restroom at the trailhead.
 You can enjoy a leisurely afternoon stroll on the Leiner Estuary Trail, this trail is very nice with some great views of Tahsis, right across the inlet.
 This 2 km trail is a level trail with boardwalks and viewing platforms that are located in the Leiner River estuary.
-The trail access is from the Tahsis Road, just 500 metres short of town and is well marked.
+The trail access is from the Tahsis Road, just 500 meters short of town, and is well marked.
 Read More….